RavensbourneWebMedia/Web-development-workshop/sessions/14/README.md

 ### Here's an example

-From [BlankBox](https://blankboxcoffee.com), a coffee subscription project I worked on a couple of years ago (sadly not operating anymore):
+From [BlankBox](https://blankboxcoffee.com), a coffee subscription project Matteo worked on a couple of years ago (sadly not operating anymore):

 1. **Design** (a bit of) content strategy + **wireframes** on paper